 In the United States, a long history of cultural equity activism has drawn attention to ways in which the essential infrastructure of the arts sector – in particular, the nonprofit arts funding system – was originally shaped by and for wealthy, white patrons.
 The lingering effects of this history are evident today in the disproportionate incidence of organizations celebrating European art forms among the largest-budget institutions in most metropolitan areas.

 Createquity’s informed hypothesis is that wealthy donors, who are disproportionately white, continue to influence the art that organizations produce/present, prompting those organizations to cater to donors’ personal preferences and tastes rather than those of the broader community.
-These patrons also influence the decisions of numerous public and private funders, resulting in ongoing disproportionate subsidies to large institutions founded by people of European descent.
-The cascading effects of this imbalance are many, potentially decreasing access to meaningful arts experiences and opportunities to make living as an artist for people of color and other marginalized groups.
+These patrons and civic leaders have also shaped (and in many cases continue to shape) the formative strategic directions of numerous public and private funders, resulting in ongoing disproportionate subsidies to large institutions founded by people of European descent.
+The cascading effects of this imbalance are many, potentially decreasing access to meaningful arts experiences and opportunities to make a living as an artist for people of color and other marginalized groups.

 What We Know

 In the United States, a wealth of data supports the notion that the nonprofit arts sector suffers from a lack of racial and other forms of diversity, particularly among larger-budget institutions working in European art forms.
-Approximately 84% of curatorial, educational, and leadership jobs at art museums are occupied by white people, while 92% of board members at orchestras are white.
+Approximately 84% of curatorial, educational, and leadership jobs at art museums are occupied by white people (compared to less than 63% of the population as a whole), while 92% of board members at orchestras are white.
 According to the Foundation Center’s 2015 Foundation Giving Forecast Survey, more than 92% of arts foundation presidents and 87% of arts foundation board members are white.
 This lack of diversity extends to top leadership in commercial arts industries as well, and acting, directing, and other opportunities in Hollywood disproportionately favor white men.

 Meanwhile, giving to nonprofit arts organizations appears to be highly stratified, with just 2% of arts organizations in the United States receiving more than half of total contributed income.
 In addition, there are clear signs that current funding patterns disfavor people of color, rural communities, and low-income neighborhoods.

-Knowledge of this nature can establish the existence of a problem, but in order to use research and evidence to help our sector move forward, we must have a clear, and shared, understanding of what cultural equity success looks like.
-And therein lies the rub: the further we delved into the literature around cultural equity, and the more we consulted experts and connected with some of the activists who precede us, the more we came to realize that shared understanding simply doesn’t exist.
+Knowledge of this nature can help establish the existence of a problem, but for our sector to move forward, we must have a clear and shared understanding of what cultural equity looks like in practice.
+And therein lies the rub: as we delved into the literature around the history of cultural equity activism and consulted experts in the space, it became evident that this shared understanding simply doesn’t exist.

-- Diversity: The one thing that everyone in the cultural equity conversation seems to agree on is that so-called “mainstream” institutions are far too homogeneous.
-The “Diversity” vision for cultural equity seeks to rectify this, calling for these institutions to become more reflective of the communities they serve.
-Conversations about diversity have tended to focus first on audiences, then on programming, and finally on leadership.
+- Diversity: The Diversity vision for cultural equity argues that so-called “mainstream” institutions are far too homogeneous, and calls for them to become more reflective of the communities they serve in light of the country’s changing demographics.
+Historically, conversations about diversity have tended to focus first on audiences (reach), then on programming, and finally on leadership.

 - Prosperity: The Prosperity vision takes Diversity’s belief in the power of organizational scale and applies it to institutions started and led by artists of color.
 These institutions follow the standard model of nonprofit growth, with an eye toward long-term sustainability.
-An underlying assumption of Prosperity is that large, established institutions of color will last longer, and thus provide more benefit to society over many generations.
+An underlying assumption of Prosperity is that large, established institutions of color will last longer than smaller, neighborhood-based organizations, and thus provide more benefit to society over many generations.

 - Self-Determination: The Self-Determination theory of cultural equity is the most radical departure from the status quo.
 It calls for full participation in and expression of cultural life for marginalized communities through models that are organic to those communities, and that look beyond established nonprofit arts funding and advocacy tactics.